-$0.32 Earnings Per Share Expected for Guidewire Software, Inc. (NYSE:GWRE) This Quarter

-Brokerages predict that Guidewire Software, Inc. (NYSE:GWRE – Get Rating) will announce ($0.32) earnings per share for the current quarter, according to Zacks.
-Three analysts have issued estimates for Guidewire Software’s earnings, with estimates ranging from ($0.37) to ($0.26).
-Guidewire Software reported earnings of ($0.16) per share during the same quarter last year, which would indicate a negative year over year growth rate of 100%.
-The company is expected to issue its next earnings results after the market closes on Monday, January 1st.
+Analysts predict that Guidewire Software, Inc. (NYSE:GWRE – Get Rating) will announce earnings per share (EPS) of ($0.32) for the current quarter, according to Zacks.
+Three analysts have made estimates for Guidewire Software’s earnings, with estimates ranging from ($0.37) to ($0.26).
+Guidewire Software posted earnings per share of ($0.16) in the same quarter last year, which would indicate a negative year-over-year growth rate of 100%.
+The firm is scheduled to announce its next quarterly earnings report after the market closes on Monday, January 1st.

-According to Zacks, analysts expect that Guidewire Software will report full year earnings of ($0.53) per share for the current fiscal year, with EPS estimates ranging from ($0.65) to ($0.44).
-For the next year, analysts expect that the firm will post earnings of ($0.13) per share, with EPS estimates ranging from ($0.51) to $0.21.
-Zacks’ EPS calculations are an average based on a survey of analysts that cover Guidewire Software.
+According to Zacks, analysts expect that Guidewire Software will report full year earnings of ($0.53) per share for the current year, with EPS estimates ranging from ($0.65) to ($0.44).
+For the next fiscal year, analysts anticipate that the firm will post earnings of ($0.13) per share, with EPS estimates ranging from ($0.51) to $0.21.
+Zacks Investment Research’s EPS calculations are an average based on a survey of research firms that follow Guidewire Software.

-Guidewire Software (NYSE:GWRE – Get Rating) last announced its quarterly earnings data on Tuesday, March 8th.
-The technology company reported ($0.32) earnings per share for the quarter, beating the consensus estimate of ($0.46) by $0.14.
-The firm had revenue of $204.60 million during the quarter, compared to the consensus estimate of $197.47 million.
-Guidewire Software had a negative return on equity of 6.50% and a negative net margin of 16.97%.
-The business’s revenue was up 13.6% on a year-over-year basis.
-During the same quarter in the previous year, the company posted ($0.16) earnings per share.
+Guidewire Software (NYSE:GWRE – Get Rating) last released its quarterly earnings data on Tuesday, March 8th.
+The technology company reported ($0.32) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.46) by $0.14.
+Guidewire Software had a negative net margin of 16.97% and a negative return on equity of 6.50%.
+The business had revenue of $204.60 million during the quarter, compared to analyst estimates of $197.47 million.
+During the same period last year, the business earned ($0.16) EPS.
+Guidewire Software’s revenue was up 13.6% compared to the same quarter last year.

-In related news, COO Priscilla Hung sold 1,679 shares of the company’s stock in a transaction that occurred on Thursday, March 17th.
-The shares were sold at an average price of $87.92, for a total transaction of $147,617.68.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Michael Polelle sold 562 shares of Guidewire Software stock in a transaction dated Thursday, March 17th.
-The shares were sold at an average price of $87.92, for a total value of $49,411.04.
+In related news, insider Michael Polelle sold 562 shares of Guidewire Software stock in a transaction dated Thursday, March 17th.
+The stock was sold at an average price of $87.92, for a total transaction of $49,411.04.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Michael George Rosenbaum sold 3,806 shares of the stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $87.92, for a total value of $334,623.52.
 The disclosure for this sale can be found here.
-Insiders sold a total of 7,444 shares of company stock worth $654,255 in the last 90 days.
-0.17% of the stock is currently owned by insiders.
+Over the last 90 days, insiders have sold 7,444 shares of company stock worth $654,255.
+0.17% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently added to or reduced their stakes in GWRE.
-Fortitude Advisory Group L.L.C. lifted its holdings in shares of Guidewire Software by 94.4% in the 1st quarter.
-Fortitude Advisory Group L.L.C. now owns 414 shares of the technology company’s stock worth $38,000 after purchasing an additional 201 shares during the last quarter.
-Linscomb & Williams Inc. boosted its position in shares of Guidewire Software by 4.0% during the 1st quarter.
-Linscomb & Williams Inc. now owns 16,843 shares of the technology company’s stock valued at $1,593,000 after purchasing an additional 655 shares in the last quarter.
-Beacon Pointe Advisors LLC lifted its position in shares of Guidewire Software by 262.0% during the 1st quarter.
-Beacon Pointe Advisors LLC now owns 10,314 shares of the technology company’s stock valued at $976,000 after acquiring an additional 7,465 shares during the last quarter.
-Point72 Hong Kong Ltd increased its stake in Guidewire Software by 215.4% in the 1st quarter.
-Point72 Hong Kong Ltd now owns 9,566 shares of the technology company’s stock worth $905,000 after purchasing an additional 6,533 shares in the last quarter.
-Finally, Eaton Vance Management lifted its position in shares of Guidewire Software by 24.7% in the 1st quarter.
-Eaton Vance Management now owns 93,708 shares of the technology company’s stock valued at $8,866,000 after acquiring an additional 18,549 shares in the last quarter.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Huntington National Bank lifted its stake in Guidewire Software by 43.8% in the fourth quarter.
+Huntington National Bank now owns 384 shares of the technology company’s stock worth $44,000 after acquiring an additional 117 shares during the period.
+HighTower Advisors LLC grew its stake in shares of Guidewire Software by 1.0% during the third quarter.
+HighTower Advisors LLC now owns 13,438 shares of the technology company’s stock valued at $1,596,000 after buying an additional 131 shares during the last quarter.
+Stephens Inc. AR lifted its holdings in Guidewire Software by 6.9% during the 4th quarter.
+Stephens Inc. AR now owns 2,049 shares of the technology company’s stock valued at $233,000 after buying an additional 133 shares in the last quarter.
+Vestmark Advisory Solutions Inc. raised its position in shares of Guidewire Software by 3.4% in the 1st quarter.
+Vestmark Advisory Solutions Inc. now owns 4,423 shares of the technology company’s stock worth $419,000 after acquiring an additional 147 shares in the last quarter.
+Finally, Park Avenue Securities LLC grew its holdings in shares of Guidewire Software by 2.6% during the first quarter.
+Park Avenue Securities LLC now owns 5,975 shares of the technology company’s stock valued at $565,000 after buying an additional 149 shares during the last quarter.

 Guidewire Software, Inc provides software products for property and casualty insurers worldwide.
 The company offers Guidewire InsuranceSuite comprising Guidewire PolicyCenter, BillingCenter, and ClaimCenter applications.
 It also provides Guidewire InsuranceNow, a cloud-based platform that offers policy, billing, and claims management functionality to insurers; and Guidewire InsuranceSuite for Self-Managed.